naturesdata/CorrelationProject/README.md

 Rscript dates.r 2> /dev/null
 cd ../
 ```
-The compressed file `Study_Info.zip` was downloaded at http://adni.loni.usc.edu and contains the `ADNIMERGE_0.0.1.tar.gz` file.
+The compressed file `Study_Info.zip` can be downloaded at http://adni.loni.usc.edu and contains the `ADNIMERGE_0.0.1.tar.gz` file.
 After placing this `.tar.gz` file into the root of the `MergeTables` submodule, the `ADNIMERGE` package can be installed.
 The `ADNIMERGE` package contains several of the tables, in the form of R data frames, which are accessible in the ADNI website, all in one R environment.
 It can be installed along with all the other necessary R packages by executing the following:
 ```
 Rscript installPackages.r
 ```